SEO vs PPC vs Google Ads vs SEM – Which is Your Better Option?

 On the other hand, if your business involves a small niche, SEO would be a better choice since there isn’t a need to fight fast with your competitors.
 You’ll also be competing with websites that have lesser authority, so it’ll be much easier to outrank them.

-We always recommend our clients to go for both Google Ads and SEO.
-The reason being SEO takes a few months to show progress, so in the meantime, Google Ads will be able to help your business.
+We always recommend our clients to go for both SEO and SEM.
+The reason being SEO takes a few months to show progress if you are investing in SEO campaigns which help your business to reduce cost for advertising in long run, so in the meantime, Google Ads will be able to help your business to boost sale in short run and quickly.

 How do SEO and PPC work hand in hand?